klaudiosinani/signale/readme.md

 Hackable and configurable to the core, signale can be used for logging purposes, status reporting, as well as for handling the output rendering process of other node modules and applications.

+Read this document in: [简体中文](https://github.com/klauscfhq/signale/blob/master/docs/readme.zh_CN.md)

+Visit the [contributing guidelines](https://github.com/klauscfhq/signale/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 Come over to [Gitter](https://gitter.im/klauscfhq/signale) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.

-Visit the [contributing guidelines](https://github.com/klauscfhq/signale/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 ## Highlights